9 low-cost home improvement projects to do when you’re bored

 - Clean gutters — No one really likes cleaning gutters, but it’s one of those things that have to be done to make sure water gets moved away from your home’s foundation.
 If you’re really bored, here’s how to make your own gutter-cleaning tool from PVC pipe that will allow you to remove gutter debris safely from the ground.

 - Cheer things up with paint — Touch up the trim, paint one wall in a stunning accent color or paint old furniture.
 Check out this painting guide before you get started.
+Check online options to purchase depending on store availability.

 - Change the HVAC filter — You and everyone in the house will breathe easier.